One In Love LGBTQ+ Ministry

 From this research, a position paper was created and shared with many in leadership within our Church, including Cardinal Cupich (CLICK HERE TO READ THE PAPER).
 In addition to the position paper, this group was born, with our Pastor’s blessing.
 It was evident we needed a safe, non-judgmental space to gather to learn from and support one another.

-LISTENING SESSIONS: Sessions are held virtually the 2nd Saturday of each month from 10-noon.
+LISTENING SESSIONS: Sessions are held in person and virtually the 2nd Saturday of each month from 10-noon.
 Contact the leadership team to be invited to the Zoom meetings.
 They are also available by phone or email to address any concerns or questions you have.

 - Hold a Listening Session with select One In Love members and select members of your parish staff